danielpmadden/subnetting-calculators/README.md

 The CIDR calculator calculates CIDR notation based on a given network address and the number of significant bits.
 CIDR notation is commonly used in routing and IP address allocation.

 ### 5. Easy Subnet Calculator - Beginner-Friendly Subnetting Tool
+simplified subnetting tool designed specifically for beginners.
+It takes a network IP address and the number of subnet bits as input, providing subnet mask, network address, and broadcast address as output.
+It aims to be beginner-friendly and easy to understand.

 ### 6. Mega Subnet Calculator - All of the above!

+## Usage
+Each calculator is a separate Python script.
+You can run the calculators individually based on your specific subnetting needs.
+Simply input the required information as prompted, and the calculators will provide the necessary output.

 ## Dependencies